ohio813/betterbatch/readme.txt

 * automatically checks the return value of executed commands
 * built-in commands to allow easy checking of conditions (e.g. that a file exists)
 * easier to read variable format
-* strongly encourages separation of code and configuration
+* supports separation of code and configuration through includes
 * allow easily and safely using external scripts/executables

-BetterBatch's sweet spot is for things that can be done by a batch command and need to be maintained over time by different people who may not have the same knowledge of scripts nor want the extra complexity of scripts (which are harder to maintain).
+BetterBatch's sweet spot is for things that can be done by a batch command and need to be maintained over time by different people who may not have the same knowledge of scripting nor want the extra complexity of scripts (which can be more difficult to maintain).

-The following example shows how to check if a file exists and copy from a location specified on the command line.
+The following example checks if a file exists and if it doesn't exist copy from the filepath specified on the command line to that location.

 First of all enter the following text into a new text file named "copyfile.bb" ::